A visit inside the magnificent Tower Bridge, London

 View of Tower Bridge, London, UK

-Tower Bridge spans the Thames from Southwark to Tower Hamlets.
-Opened in June 1894, the bridge was ahead of its time in terms of engineering.
-It was built to join the two sides of the river, without disrupting the flow of London traffic.
+Tower Bridge is a combined bascule and suspension bridge that crosses the River Thames between Southwark to Tower Hamlets.
+Opened in June 1894, it was built to join the two sides of the river, without disrupting the flow of London traffic.

 It required a bascule and suspension design so that the bridge could open for passing ships on the Thames.
 The result was an amazing movable bridge that is now one of London’s top landmarks and best places to visit.